hapax/hapax.github.io/assets/simple-physics.md

 \left[\frac{dF}{Av}\right] = \frac{L(ML/T^2)}{L^2(L/T)} = \frac{M}{LT}.
 $$

+If you skipped the previous paragraph, that's fine, as long as you are prepared to take the dimensions on faith.
-We can now proceed with our dimensional analysis.
+Either way, we can proceed with our dimensional analysis.

 Let's write the drag force on the sphere $F_\text{drag}$ as a product of powers of the remaining factors: